 Even though we now have extensive laws that protect the rights of people, we still have a long way to go.
 There’s a strong undercurrent of intolerance that linger in the consciousness of many people, which needs to be addressed.
-Here are a few solutions for overcoming any form of prejudice:
+Here are a few solutions for overcoming any types of prejudice:

 1. Become aware of your prejudices: The first step to combat your own biases is to find out what they are.
 There are tests that you can take to assess your beliefs about various individuals and measure the level of inherent bias you have towards certain groups, such as the Implicit Association Tests (IAT).
 In addition to doing the test, you should take a closer look at the interactions that you have in your everyday life and observe your patterns.
 Once you’re clear on the kind of prejudices you have, you can proceed to finding out what is causing you to feel this way.
 Was it something that you were taught by the people around you?
 Did you have a bad past experience with an individual belonging to a certain group?
 When and how did these prejudices take root and what is happening to reinforce these beliefs in your life?

-Once you’ve understood the origins of your prejudices and unfair judgments about others, you’ve won half the battle against prejudice.
+Once you’ve understood the origins of your types of prejudice and unfair judgments about others, you’ve won half the battle against prejudice.
 Remember that as you go through this process, do not beat yourself up and engage in self-blame for having unpleasant thoughts about others.
 Treat yourself with compassion and applaud yourself for each step that you take towards creating a positive shift in your behavior so that you can become a better person.

-2. Stay mindful and be accountable: Once you acknowledge your own prejudices, you’ll find easier to be mindful of any irrational beliefs and self-talk that causes you to feel biased.
+2. Stay mindful and be accountable: Once you acknowledge your own types of prejudice, you’ll find easier to be mindful of any irrational beliefs and self-talk that causes you to feel biased.
 In other words, you start becoming conscious of what is normally an unconscious mental process.
 You’ll be able to connect with deeper values that stem from your higher mind and avoid acting on instinctual assumptions and fears.
 Being aware of your prejudices will make it easier for you to step back and choose differently, and behave in line with your higher ideals.
 During this typically uncomfortable transition phase, you’ll have to hold yourself accountable by managing your thoughts and challenging your current beliefs around your prejudices.
 For example, if you’ve believed all your life that all old people are boring and grumpy, remind yourself that you’ve made an over-generalization every time you meet an elderly person.

 3. Eliminate or spend less time with prejudiced people and media: We are heavily influenced by the people that we spend the most time with and we tend to inherit their beliefs as well.
 So if you’ve been hanging out with ignorant folks whose values are centered on hate and fear, you might want to distance yourself and spend less time with them.
 The media is also a big culprit for fueling feelings of prejudice and discrimination, so you need to have your antennae up whenever you come across one-sided media personalities and celebrities spewing fearful rhetoric, and be willing to toss out that newspaper or magazine and switch off that TV or radio whenever you sense it.
 In this way, you’ll shield yourself against partisan sources of information that could influence your opinion of others in a negative way.